arjunsat/my-risc-v-ip/part-1/conceptual-understanding.md

-# RISC-V Codespace Bring-Up — From Basics (Explained)
+# RISC-V Codespace Bring-Up — From Basics

 This repository is a **beginner-friendly explanation** of what I did during **Task-1** and *why each step matters*.
 It explains the **key terms**, **tools**, **files**, and the **full execution flow** in simple language.